shaps80/Abracadabra/README.md

 If you're happy with the default view controllers and behaviour, __that's literally it ;)__ You don't even have to configure options, provide views, nothing!
 Just sit back, relax and let the magic happen.

+Its recommended that you always provide a group and name even if you don't plan to implement the viewController in-app because this is also used for providing better textual feedback for confirmation dialogs, etc...

 >You may also notice semi-colons and curly-braces are entirely optional with single line entries _(in both success and failure blocks)_.
 Abracadabra takes care of this for you, keeping your code clutter-free ;)